CPK Insurance

 Who Needs Car Insurance?

 Almost every Washington driver needs at least the state-required auto insurance structure, but the right policy mix depends on how you use your vehicle and where you live.
 Daily commuters in the Seattle metro, Tacoma, Olympia, Spokane, and the I-5 corridor often want stronger liability coverage in Washington plus collision coverage in Washington because stop-and-go traffic and frequent commuting can raise the chance of an auto accident.
-Drivers in areas with higher theft exposure may pay close attention to comprehensive coverage in Washington because motor vehicle theft is a leading crime type in the state data.
+Drivers in areas with higher theft exposure may pay close attention to comprehensive coverage in Washington because motor vehicle theft is a leading crime type.

 Washington’s economy also creates different use cases for car insurance.
 The state has 218,600 businesses and 99.5% are small businesses, so many residents rely on personal vehicles for work-related travel, client visits, healthcare shifts, retail schedules, and service jobs.
 That matters for people employed in Professional & Technical Services, Healthcare & Social Assistance, Retail Trade, Accommodation & Food Services, and Manufacturing, since their driving patterns can be more frequent or time-sensitive.
 Workers in those sectors may want to review medical payments coverage in Washington and rental reimbursement coverage in Washington so a covered claim does not disrupt their routine.